Copyright © Macdonald Hotels & Resorts 2025

 INTRODUCTION

-This is the Modern Slavery Transparency Statement of Macdonald Hotels Limited ("Macdonald Hotels") for the financial year ending 30 September 2020.
-This statement is made pursuant to s.54(1) of the Modern Slavery Act 2015.
+This is the modern slavery transparency statement (the “Statement”) of Macdonald Hotels Limited ("Macdonald Hotels") for the financial year ending 28 September 2023.
+This statement is made pursuant to s.54(1) of the Modern Slavery Act 2015 and details Macdonald Hotels’ commitment to preventing modern slavery and human trafficking within its business and that of its subsidiaries (the “Macdonald Hotels Group”).

 We adopt a zero-tolerance approach to slavery and human trafficking.
 We are committed to taking all reasonably practicable steps to ensure that slavery and human trafficking is not present either in our operations or supply chains.